HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 2. `new-client` opens a new window for the PWA
 3. `existing-client-navigate`  navigates an existing client to the new URL or opens a new window if no client exists

 Declarative Link Capturing also is an extension of the Web Application Manifest.
 To use it, you need to add the `capture_links` property to your manifest.
 This property takes a string or an array of strings matching the three modes from above.
-If you use an array, the browser will fall back to the next entry if it doesn’t support a particular mode.
+If you use an array, the browser will fall back to the next entry if it doesn't support a particular mode.

 ```json
 {